PainCrame/Multi-Task-File-Manager/README.md

 - If you're the untidy type, this software is for you:
  It allows you to:
-  - Sort files for you
+  - Sort folder for you
   - Empty them if necessary
   - For example, delete all PDFs in your Downloads folder